-Another area of opacity that has not been addressed from an academic standpoint is the political effect of using different methods and technical criteria for redistricting at the federal and local level.
-In other words, in the past the EMB has not systematically used the same criteria and methods to redraw electoral boundaries at the federal level, and now that it is responsible for boundary delimitation at the local level as well, it has not used the same criteria for redrawing local legislative districts.
-For local redistricting the INE has decided use a different optimization method than what it used in the federal process, and to take into account fewer components.
-For local processes, in contrast to the 2005 and 2013 federal redistricting processes, it chose to use not four but only two components in the optimization algorithm: population balance and geometric compactness (INE 2015, Trelles et al. 2015).
+Another area of opacity that has not been addressed from a policy standpoint is the political effect of using different methods and technical criteria for redistricting at the federal and local level.
+In other words, in the past the EMB has not systematically used the same criteria and methods to redraw electoral boundaries at the federal level, and although it is now responsible for boundary delimitation at the local level as well, it has not used the same criteria for redrawing local legislative districts.
+For local redistricting the INE has decided use a different optimization method than what it used in the federal process, and to take into account fewer criteria.
+For local processes, in contrast to the 2005 and 2013 federal redistricting processes, it chose to use not four but only two criteria in the optimization algorithm: population balance and geometric compactness (INE 2015, Trelles et al. 2015).
 The population component was assigned twice the weight of compactness in the cost function.